XYVPP/ubiquitous-octo-sniffle/README.md

 # Subject of R0CKZZ

 This github respository does by no means condone any illegal activites.
-Owned and managed by R0CKZZ
+Go to https://www.r0ckzz.site/ for more information.